beasleyDOTcom/dotnetDockerHerokuTwilio/README.md

 - [x] deploy to heroku
 - [x] verify endpoint is live
 - [x] establish basic classes for an open mic
-- [ ] establish connection to the twilio api
+- [x] establish connection to the twilio api
-- [ ] modify the target for twilio's api by updating your endpoint
+- [x] modify the target for twilio's api by updating your endpoint
+- [x] send message to your phone
-- [ ] receive text from your personal number and print body of message to the console
+- [x] receive text from your personal number and print body of message to the console
-- [ ] upon receipt of message return a preprogrammed message to sender
+- [x] upon receipt of message return a preprogrammed message to sender
 - [ ] upon receipt of message, validate
 - [ ] upon receipt of message, determine if:
 - [ ] sender is a host